saltyorg/docs/docs/saltbox/install/install.md

 5. Shell used by the system.
 Valid options are bash or zsh.

 6. If the current server should have Authelia installed or use one installed elsewhere.
+For a multi-server setup, review the [considerations](../basics/install_types.md#feederboxmediabox-setup-considerations) listed for your Authelia setup.

 7. Subdomain used for Authelia.

     Use different values here when using a Mediabox + Feederbox setup if deploying multiple Authelia instances.

     On a Feederbox where you want to use Authelia on the Mediabox just put in the same subdomain the Mediabox uses for Authelia (master having been set to no on the Feederbox).
+Review the [considerations](../basics/install_types.md#feederboxmediabox-setup-considerations) listed for your Authelia setup.

 !!! info
     See [here](../../reference/accounts.md) for more information about these settings.